 We can thank the internet for this one.
 I don't have a great story here except that I read an article with a recipe similar to this and couldn't get it out of my mind.
-This happens a lot.
-My favorite Persian restaurant in Greenville has an appetizer that involved eggplant and yogurt drizzled over top, so the combination wasn't terribly foreign to me.
+And then promptly couldn't find the link.

-This, however, was roasted chunks of eggplant over a raita/tzatziki combination with fresh tomatoes and something green on top for good measure.
-The original recipe had crispy kale, there was a version with microgreens, and I went with just fresh mint because 1. it grows on my porch and 2. eggplant and yogurt with mint is a really wonderful flavor combination.
+This eggplant appetizer features roasted chunks of eggplant over a raita/tzatziki sauce with fresh tomatoes and something green on top for good measure.
+The original recipe had crispy kale and there was a version with microgreens, but I went with just fresh mint because 1. it grows on my porch and 2. eggplant and yogurt with mint is a really wonderful flavor combination.

-The story here is that I made this last week as Jay and Beck were about to head out for an outing.
-We hadn't had lunch and it was getting late so I was like "here, have this before you leave!"
-Jay had a few bites and then left, and I ate the entire thing by myself.
-Rest assured, I was plenty full when it was gone (and omg garlicky), but this is a dish that doesn't weigh you down even when you fill up on it, if that makes sense.
+This is one of those recipes that can be served as an appetizer, as a lunch plate, or as an eggplant side dish recipe.
+No matter how you serve this, it's a dish that doesn't weigh you down even when you fill up on it, if that makes sense.
 The eggplant makes up the bulk of the dish, and if you use a fork instead of ONLY naan for shoveling into your mouth this becomes a pretty nicely balanced dish.

 See also: fresh mint can't stop with it.